-- An alpha thalassemia trait that can cause mild anemia
+- Alpha thalassemia trait, which can cause mild anemia.

-- Hb H disease, which causes mild to moderately severe anemia, and an enlarged spleen (the organ that removes abnormal red blood cells from circulation)
+- Hb H disease, which causes mild to moderate anemia and an enlarged spleen (splenomegaly).

-- A beta thalassemia trait, which causes mild anemia
+- Beta thalassemia trait, which can cause mild to moderate anemia.

 What are the signs and symptoms of Pediatric Thalassemia?

-Patients with less severe types of the disorder might not develop any symptoms.
-Patients with the more severe types of thalassemia can have:
+Patients with less severe types of the disorder might not have any symptoms, while patients with the more severe types of thalassemia can have:

 - Very prominent face bones